brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ### Client G1GC

-G1GC is the default garbage collector, and is the only available garbage collector for [GraalVM users](https://github.com/oracle/graal/issues/2149).
+G1GC is the default garbage collector for all JREs.
 Aikar's [famous Minecraft server G1GC arguments](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) run great on clients, with two caveats: they effectively [clamp](https://www.oracle.com/technical-resources/articles/java/g1gc.html) the `MaxGCPauseMillis` parameter by setting `G1NewSizePercent` so high, producing long stutters on some clients, and they collect oldgen garbage too aggressively (as the client produces *far* less than a populated server).

 These are similar to the aikar flags, but with shorter, more frequent pauses, less aggressive G1 mixed collection and more aggressive background collection: `-XX:+UseG1GC -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5.0 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99`

+**NOTE: Java 20 doesn't need the `-XX:G1ConcRefinementServiceIntervalMillis=150` flag and will only print a warning with the flag**

 `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
 Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier (at the cost of higher memory usage).